Xubobo0127/plate_interface_roughness_analytics/README.md

 # 3 Directory structure description

-/src/  Contains the source file
+/src/  Contains the source file that supports both macOS and Windows.

     [acquire_list.bat]                   Generate a list of data
     [MR_2d_multiprofiles.m]              Calculate the maximum residual for a 2D seismic profile.
     [RMS_2d_multiprofiles.m]             Calculate the root-mean-square residual and the fractal amplitude parameter for 2-dimensional data